 - Physical Therapy – Rady Children’s Physical Therapy Department works closely with the Spine Center to provide exercise programs and other physical therapy modalities to address pain and muscular imbalance associated with spinal conditions with the goal of maximizing physical function.

 - Surgery – The orthopedic surgeons of the Spine Center use the most advanced anterior and posterior surgical methods for the correction of spinal deformities.
 We are pioneers in minimally invasive methods of scoliosis and kyphosis treatment, an advance that has reduced the pain and recovery time of surgery.
-One of these procedures for scoliosis is spinal growth tethering surgery, which partially restrains one side of the spine to allow growth on the other side.
-Patients from across the country come to Rady Children’s for this cutting-edge procedure.
+One of these procedures for scoliosis is spinal growth tethering surgery, a new procedure that partially restrains one side of the spine to allow growth on the other side.
+Patients from across the country come to Rady Children’s for this cutting-edge surgery.

-- Research – The Spine Center is involved in several research trials with the goals of improving treatment methods for scoliosis and other spinal conditions, as well as to determine the etiology of scoliosis.
+- Research – The Spine Center is involved in several research trials with the goals of improving treatment methods for scoliosis and other spinal conditions and determining the cause of scoliosis.